 Famous for their bright orange hues, long cylindrical shape, and satisfying crunch, carrots are one of the most popular and versatile veggies available at the market.
 The USDA reports that carrots remain one of the most widely-consumed vegetables in American households.
-Cartoon rabbits, school-aged kids, and busy adults all have one common taste, it seems: carrots!
+Cartoon rabbits, school-aged kids, and busy adults all have one common taste, it seems like fresh carrots!

 No one wants a fresh bundle of carrots to spoil before they can be enjoyed.
 Let’s talk about some of the ways to tell if a carrot has spoiled, as well as ways to extend its shelf life, and essentially look for the answer to how long do carrots last.

 Unlike fresh meat and dry goods, produce does not usually have an expiration date printed on the packaging at the grocery store.
 Of course, fruits and veggies fresh from the garden or farmer’s market do not have packaging at all.

 Raw carrots have a relatively long shelf life compared to other fruits and vegetables with their rich supply of vitamins and nutrients.
 But the short answer to the question “How long do carrots last?” is this: very variable, but usually up to 4 weeks.

 How Long Do Carrots Last in the Fridge

 Does it seem to like vegetables are always brought home with the best of intentions, but then they disappear into the crisper and are forgotten until it’s too late?
 We have all heard the old adage, “Out of sight, out of mind”.